usarscotus/legal-directory/_frcp/rule_35.md

 ---
 layout: rule
-title: "Rule 35.
-Physical and Mental Examinations"
+title: Rule 35.
+Physical and Mental Examinations
 permalink: /frcp/rule_35/
 order: 35
+chapter: Title V. Disclosures and Discovery
 ---

 (a) Order for an Examination.